Mathew-Estafanous/raft/README.md

 data to be persistently stored.
 (An In-Memory implementation is provided for testing.)
 - [X] Log snapshots which compact a given number of logs into one log entry.
 Enabling state to be saved while also limiting the length of the log entries.

-These are a few features that are expected to be implemented in the future.
-- [ ] Membership Changes

 ## Connect & Contact
 **Email** - mathewestafanous13@gmail.com